petrolau/digital-business-card/README.md

 # digital-business-card
-A react page for css and components training. : )
+A react page for css and components training. : ) following scrimba's react course.